Ludwigia inclinata

 Ludwigia inclinata is a highly variable herb from Central and South America, usually found growing emersed or submersed on the beds of dried ponds or lakes, either submerged or with emergent stems.

 The verticillate forms, of which several are known, are among the most highly prized aquarium plants in the trade.
-They include Ludwigia inclinata var. verticillata 'Pantanal' and Ludwigia inclinata var. verticillata 'Cuba'.
-When grown to its full height, Ludwigia inclinata var. verticillata 'Pantanal' is one of the most beautiful stem plants.
+They include Ludwigia inclinata var. verticillata "Pantanal" and Ludwigia inclinata var. verticillata "Cuba".
+When grown to its full height, Ludwigia inclinata var. verticillata "Pantanal" is one of the most beautiful stem plants.

 Description

-Ludwigia Inclinata is a fragile plant with leaves that are long, narrow, and very colorful.
+Ludwigia inclinata is a fragile plant with leaves that are long, narrow, and very colorful.
 They transition from green at the base to orange/yellow with deep red on the crown.
 The yellow and red leaves that a dramatic contrast to the green foliage.
-Inclinata plants have oblong, rounded leaves with a wavy texture that grow in opposite pairs along the length of the stem.
+They plants have oblong, rounded leaves with a wavy texture that grow in opposite pairs along the length of the stem.